Early Christian History: Controversies — Donatism

 The Church Emerges Into the Light of Day

-Many of these same north African Christians did not want to allow lapsed clergy (i.e. those who’d renounced their faith) to return.
+Many of these same North African Christians did not want to allow lapsed clergy (i.e. those who’d renounced their faith) to return.
 They considered it offensive to the memories of those who’d had the courage to become martyrs by not doing so.
 They might return to the Church as laymen — after an appropriate penance — but not as clergy ever again.
 Even prior to the Edict of Milan, this sentiment had been building; the open acceptance by Rome of Christianity merely caused the dam to break.

 The Rift Opens Up